SymfonyCasts/api-platform/sfcasts/ep3-custom-data/validator-logic.md

 validation errors.

 If you wanted, you could instead return a 403 access denied, which might especially make sense when a normal user tries to unpublish.
-How would we do that?
+How could we do that?

-One of the *really* cool things about the way Symfony is architected is that we are free - at any point during our request - to throw an `AccessDeniedException`.
+One of the *really* cool things about the way Symfony is architected is that we are free - at any point during the request - to throw an `AccessDeniedException`.
-So literally, in the middle of the validation, we can say `throw new AccessDeniedException()` - make sure you to get the one from the `Security` component.
+So literally, in the middle of the validator, we can say `throw new AccessDeniedException()` - make sure you to get the one from the `Security` component.
 I'll say: "only admin users can unpublish".